 In the 2019 free agency period, the Raiders bolstered their offensive line, adding Super Bowl Champion, 6-foot-8, 380-pound offensive tackle Trent Brown into the mix of an already talented group of lineman up front.
 The addition of Brown gives the Raiders starting front five that averages a height of 6-foot-5 and weight of 336 pounds.
-Brown has started in 49 of his 52 total appearances in his career and has started in all three postseason contests.
-Last season, Brown was part of an offensive line that surrendered just one sack in the postseason during the team's Super Bowl run.
-According to Pro Football Focus, Brown gave up just three sacks in 744 pass-blocking snaps last season.
-In the postseason, Brown gave up just four pressures and no sacks in 127 pass-blocking situation over the course of the team's three playoff contests.
+Brown has started in 50 of his 53 total appearances in his career and has started in all three postseason contests.
+Through Week 8, Brown has helped hold four different opponents to zero sacks this season, making the Raiders the only club in the NFL to have four such games.
+According to Pro Football Focus, Brown has surrendered just one sack in 182 pass blocking plays in 2019.